Jantix6/FallingFriends/README.md

 # FallingFriends
-Backup of project Falling Friends
+Backup of project Falling Friends.
+In contribution with @burtonmarc, @TheTeoDobre, @ssngrss and @GeomanteInc